The translation of this document is outdated.

 (2) If a person exercising a regulated profession provides a

-regulations, especially in regards to independence, respect and
+professional regulations, especially with regard to independence,

-professional honour, professional secrets and fairness towards
+respect and professional honour, professional secrets and

-clients and representatives of other professions.
+fairness towards clients and other representatives of the

 Section 9.
-Prohibition regarding the
+Prohibition to Send a

-Sending of a Commercial Communication
+Commercial Communication

 (1) It is prohibited to use automated calling systems